Benjamin-Walker/log-neural-cdes/README.md

 ## Models

-The scripts in the `models` folder are used to define a number of deep learning time series models, including NCDEs, NRDEs, Log-NCDEs, LRU, and S5.
+The scripts in the `models` folder implement a number of deep learning time series models in Jax, including NCDEs, NRDEs, Log-NCDEs, LRU, and S5.
 In order to be integrated into the training, the `__call__` function of the model should only take one argument as input.
 In order to handle this, the dataloaders return the model's inputs as a list,